 Don't miss it, it is so interesting reading about these enchanted spots in Strandir, of which there are quite a few.

-The trolls in Drangavík in Kollafjörður who wanted to separate the Westfjords from the mainland of Iceland
+The trolls in Drangavík in Kollafjörður who wanted to separate the Westfjords Region from the mainland of Iceland

 Not far from the museum I visited one such location and got directions from the proprietors of the museum.
-It is a troll spot, where you can find 2 of the Westfjord trolls who wanted to separate the Westfjords from the mainland of Iceland.
+It is a troll spot, where you can find 2 of the Westfjord trolls who wanted to separate the Westfjords Region from the mainland of Iceland.

 My next travel-blog is about these Icelandic trolls:

-In front of the female troll
+In front of either the female troll or the male troll

 I also visited Kastalinn - the Castle, an enchanted elf-location in the vicinity of the Westfjord trolls, which I found out about at this exhibition.
 I would not have known about it if I hadn't visited this exhibition and I was eager to visit it.